Advocacy

 The presence of pollutants in water sources or a lack of reliability—because of aging infrastructure, droughts, and floods—can create public health challenges and act as a deterrent for businesses considering investing in communities, adversely affecting employment opportunities and economic growth.
 Recognizing the importance of reliable water infrastructure to local economies, it is crucial for Congress to prioritize investments that improve the safety and reliability of drinking water and wastewater systems across the United States.

-Over the last 40 years, federal investment in our nation’s water infrastructure has decreased dramatically.
+Over the last several decades, federal investment in our nation’s water infrastructure has decreased dramatically.
 95% of the cost of maintaining and upgrading those systems has shifted from the federal government onto the public, through payment of monthly water bills.
-Recent estimates say that U.S. water infrastructure will need about $1 trillion in federal investment over the next 20 years just to bring our water systems into a state of good repair, and we must increase federal funding to close this water infrastructure investment gap.
+Recent projections from the Environmental Protection Agency show that U.S. water infrastructure will need over $1.25 trillion in federal investment over the next 20 years just to bring our water systems into a state of good repair, and we must increase federal funding to close this water infrastructure investment gap.

 That’s why ABWC supports full funding for all water programs, and specifically the following: